 Session One: Substance use in the COVID-19 era: Research findings and clinical implications

-The first session is focused on research findings and clinical implications of substance use during the COVID-19 pandemic.
+The first session was focused on research findings and clinical implications of substance use during the COVID-19 pandemic.

-There will also be a panel discussion with experts from wide ranging fields, including:
+There was also be a panel discussion with experts from wide ranging fields, including: